-d) For the 2021-22 season and beyond, all Female teams registered with the SHA must have a Female Coach or Assistant Coach registered.

-e) All teams registered with the SHA must have a least one (1) person who is defined as the Head Coach and must have the appropriate coaching certification level as illustrated.
+For the 2021-22 season and beyond, all Female teams registered with Hockey Saskatchewan must have a Female Coach or Assistant Coach registered. e) All teams registered with Hockey Saskatchewan must have a least one (1) person who is defined as the Head Coach and must have the appropriate coaching certification level as illustrated.